Today, the very first day of the New Year, we honor Mary as the Theotokos, the Mother of God!

 Here are the very words of Our Lady of Guadalupe to St. Juan Diego during the earliest Marian apparition: "Hear me and understand well, my son the least, that nothing should frighten or grieve you.
 Let not your heart be disturbed.
 Do not fear that sickness, nor any other sickness or anguish.
 Am I not here, who is your Mother?
 Are you not under my protection?
 Am I not your health?
 Are you not happily within my fold?
 What else do you wish?
 Do not grieve nor be disturbed by anything."

-In this Jubilee Year of Mercy, let us entrust ourselves unto Mary, the Mother of Mercy!
+Let us entrust ourselves unto Mary, the Mother of Mercy!